Adyg/django-heroku-s3/README.md

 Basic Usage
 -----------

-- Start a new django project with (make sure to change projectname to the actual project name): `django-admin startproject --template=https://github.com/Adyg/django-heroku-s3/archive/master.zip --extension sh,py,pp --name Vagrantfile,Procfile projectname`
+- Start a new django project with (make sure to change projectname to the actual project name): `$ django-admin startproject --template=https://github.com/Adyg/django-heroku-s3/archive/master.zip --extension sh,py,pp --name Vagrantfile,Procfile projectname`

-- Start up the vagrant box with (this might take a while): `cd projectname/vagrant && vagrant up`
+- Start up the vagrant box with (this might take a while): `$ cd projectname/vagrant && vagrant up`

-- SSH into the vagrant box with `vagrant ssh`.
+- SSH into the vagrant box with `$ vagrant ssh`.
 The project will be available under `/vagrant`.
 A postgresql database will be automatically created (the username/pass are the [projectname])

-- Use `heroku auth:login` to authenticate with Heroku
+- Use `$ heroku auth:login` to authenticate with Heroku

 Amazon S3
 ---------